danjampro/DeepScan/README.md

 **Basic Usage**

 See ~/Examples/example_basic.py.
-Baisc usage Looks like this:
+Basic usage Looks like this:

 ```python
 from deepscan.deepscan import DeepScan